tutorgen/hpit_services/server/assets/docs.md

 and `pip` installed as well.
 If you are unfamiliar with either of these libraries I highly encourage you research them, as they will make working with HPIT much simpler.

-Once you have pip and virtualenv installed you will need to install mongodb.
+Once you have pip and virtualenv installed you will need to install mongodb and sqlite3.
-- On ubuntu type: `sudo apt-get install mongodb` On Mac with Brew install mongodb with: `brew install mongodb`
+- On Ubuntu: `sudo apt-get install mongodb sqlite`
+- On Mac OSX with HomeBrew: `brew install mongodb sqlite`.
-- On Windows, installation binaries are available from mongodb.org
+- On Windows: installation binaries are available from http://www.mongodb.org and http://www.sqlite.org/download.html

+### Production Considerations

+If installing in PRODUCTION ONLY you should use PostgreSQL rather than SQLite3.
+- On Ubuntutype: `sudo apt-get install postgresql-server`
+- On Mac OSX: We recommend you install postgres using Postgres.app found here: http://postgresapp.com/
+- On Windows: Installation binaries are available from http://www.postgresql.com

+It is assumed that if you are installing this in a PRODUCTION ONLY environment, that you have experience with PostgreSQL.
+If not, then please read the tutorial here: http://www.postgresql.org/docs/9.3/static/tutorial.html In general you will need to configure some security settings in postgres, create a database, then create login roles for that database.
+PostgreSQL by default does not make itself discoverable, or connectible from outside the local machine.
+If it is installed in a location other than where you are installing HPIT you'll need to configure iptables, postgresql.conf and hba.conf in your postgreSQL installation directory.

+### Frontend Requirements

 HPIT's administrative frontend relies heavily on CoffeeScript and LESScss.
 CoffeeScript and LESScss are NodeJS packages and so you will need to download and install node to be able to run the HPIT server.
 Go to http://nodejs.org and follow the instructions